Two-year residential requirement 2023-2024

 - Ithaca Fire Department - Use Permit

-- March 1, 2023: Approved Organizations must complete and submit list of all second-year students (using provided roster) living in organizations facility 2023-2024
+- March 1, 2024: Approved Organizations must complete and submit a list of all second-year students (using the provided roster) living in the organization's facility 2024-2025

-- April 1, 2023: Approved Organizations must complete and submit list of all second-year students (using provided roster) living in organizations facility 2023-2024
+- April 1, 2024: Approved Organizations must complete and submit a list of all second-year students (using the provided roster) living in the organization's facility 2024-2025

-- August 1, 2023: Approved Organizations must complete and submit list of all second-year students (using provided roster) living in organizations facility 2023-2024
+- August 1, 2024: Approved Organizations must complete and submit a list of all second-year students (using the provided roster) living in the organization's facility 2024-2025

-- Organizations should plan to present on culture of the organization and how they plan to contribute positively to the second-year experience on campus.
+- Organizations should plan to present on the organization's culture and how they plan to contribute positively to the second-year experience on campus.

-- Each organization will have at least one officer from the organization and someone from the sponsoring department present.
+- Each organization will have at least one officer and someone from the sponsoring department present.

 - Application and all supporting documentation should be submitted in advance of the presentation.